Obito-git/swifty-proteins/README.md

 **Swifty Proteins** is a project focused on protein visualization and account management.
 The project utilizes various technologies and tools to achieve its goals.

 backend:
-api: rocket
+- api: rocket
-orm: diesel
+- orm: diesel
-database: postgres
+- database: SQLite

 frontend:
-flutter
+- flutter

 ## Getting Started